KrishnaPanwala-02/VisionRag/README.md

-# VisionRAG — Django Multimodal Intelligence System
+# VisionRAG — AI System for Visual Understanding

 A Django-based web app that:
 - Accepts images via drag & drop, click, or paste (any format)